vjrantal/azure-iot-mqtt-features/README.md

 * Forcefully shutdown client (`ctrl+c`)
 * Verify Will message received
 * Verify the message has the `iothub-MessageType` property with a value of Will assigned to it
-* Check whether `x-opt-retain` application property exists in the message (not documented what is expected)
+* Check whether `mqtt-retain` application property exists in the message (not documented what is expected)

 ### Client can send retained messages

 * Client send D2C message with RETAIN flag set to 1
 * Verify received
-* Verify `x-opt-retain` application property in the message
+* Verify `mqtt-retain` application property in the message

 ### Client can authenticate with certificates